JortSiemes/JNM-Premaster/Vakken/Taal en communicatie/Notities H6 Birner.md

 	b.
 Mr. Ward was on his feet, hat in hand.
 	c.
 Mr. Ward obeyed, staring at him.

+Constative utterances
+- whose utterance does not bring about the act they describe.

 Performatives (are used to perform an act {not express a stat affairs})
 	Example: